PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 - [add text](https://vle-support.york.ac.uk/ultra/text/) by copy/pasting from Original.
 Headings and formatting are preserved.
 - [upload files](https://vle-support.york.ac.uk/ultra/files/) from your computer (eg. lecture slides).
 You can now choose where in the text the file appears, and most file formats will display directly in the Document instead of requiring download.
 - [upload images](https://vle-support.york.ac.uk/ultra/images/) from your computer.
 Make sure to add ALT text or mark as decorative.
-- [embed items](https://vle-support.york.ac.uk/ultra/embedded-content/) (eg. Padlet, Xerte).
+- [embed external items](https://vle-support.york.ac.uk/ultra/embedded-content/) (eg. Padlet, Xerte).
 Make sure to also include a direct link to open the item.

 [video demonstration to come]